As a freelance copywriter for over seven years, I have developed a system for writing powerful sales messages.

-The truth is that there is nothing new or “ninja” about what makes advertising work.
+The truth is that there is nothing new or “ninja” about what makes copywriting work.

-All great advertising and marketing are based on the same fundamentals and psychology of master salesmanship.
+All great copywriting is based on the fundamentals and psychology of master salesmanship.

 It’s been the same since the first cavemen traded an extra slab of tyrannosaurus meat to a neighbor for something he wanted more.

 In this feature article, I’m going to reveal for the first time my…

 5 Simple Steps to Hard-Hitting and Powerful Copywriting